-Writing 4/5 as a Percent: A Comprehensive Guide
+Writing 4/5 as a Percent: A practical guide

 Understanding how to convert fractions to percentages is a fundamental skill in mathematics, crucial for various applications in everyday life, from calculating discounts to understanding statistical data.
-This comprehensive guide will delve into the process of converting the fraction 4/5 into a percentage, explaining the underlying principles and providing practical examples.
+This complete walkthrough will break down the process of converting the fraction 4/5 into a percentage, explaining the underlying principles and providing practical examples.
 We'll explore multiple methods, ensuring you grasp the concept thoroughly and can confidently apply it to other fractions.

 Introduction: Understanding Fractions and Percentages

 Before we tackle the conversion of 4/5 to a percentage, let's clarify the basics.
+That's why the fraction 4/5 means 4 out of 5 equal parts.
+A percentage, on the other hand, is a way of expressing a fraction as a number out of 100.
+Now, the symbol "%" represents "per hundred".
 A fraction represents a part of a whole.
-The fraction 4/5 means 4 out of 5 equal parts.
-A percentage, on the other hand, is a way of expressing a fraction as a number out of 100.
-The symbol "%" represents "per hundred".
-Therefore, converting a fraction to a percentage involves finding the equivalent fraction with a denominator of 100.
+Which means, converting a fraction to a percentage involves finding the equivalent fraction with a denominator of 100.

 Method 1: The Direct Conversion Method